 I totally get that we all need an easy gravy recipe for any occasion, especially during the holidays.
 I mean we can never serve mashed potatoes without gravy.

 This mushroom and dill sauce also makes the perfect gravy for mashed potatoes.
 Who knew?
+In fact, it would even be wonderful on sheet pan baked gnocchi too.

 We attended a dinner and book signing, that actually fell on our wedding anniversary.
 What a way to spend the evening.
 It was arranged by the Book Drunkard Festival.
 The delicious meal (from recipes in her book) was prepared by The Urban Pantry.